-<>#1704.1 Schools are permitted one (1) interscholastic scrimmage which may not be held prior to February 10 and must be held prior to team's first interscholastic contest (non-league, tournament or league).
+1704.1 Schools are permitted one (1) interscholastic scrimmage which may not be held prior to February 10 and must be held prior to team's first interscholastic contest (non-league, tournament or league).

-#1705.
+1705.
 TOURNAMENTS - Reference State CIF Bylaw 1206.D

-- #1705.1 For each tournament, a team will be charged the required number of contacts using the following formula regardless of the format in which the event is played: - One (1) day tournament counts as two (2) contacts - Two (2) day tournament counts as three (3) contacts - Three (3) day tournament counts as four (4) contacts - Four (4) day tournament counts as five (5) contacts two (2) of the allowable three (3) tournaments for the season.
+1705.1 For each tournament, a team will be charged the required number of contacts using the following formula regardless of the format in which the event is played:

+One (1) day tournament counts as two (2) contacts Two (2) day tournament counts as three (3) contacts Three (3) day tournament counts as four (4) contacts Four (4) day tournament counts as five (5) contacts

-QUESTION: Can a school enter two teams in the same tournament at the same level (i.e. varsity "A" and varsity "B") ?
-QUESTION. can a school chief two teams in the same toannament at the same level (i.e. varsity // and varsity b)
+QUESTION: Can a school enter two teams in the same tournament at the same level (i.e. varsity "A" and varsity "B")?

 ANSWER: If a school chooses to split a single team into two teams in the same at the same level they will be charged one allotted tournament for each team entered.
-If a school enters a varsity "A" tournament and a varsity "B" team, they will be charged for
+If a school enters a varsity "A" tournament and a varsity "B" team, they will be charged for two (2) of the allowable three (3) tournaments for the season.